ahmaadfaauzn2/JWTify/README.md

 # HomeTest Java Program

 A Spring Boot application using PostgreSQL for database management.
-This project provides a home testing system with API endpoints for managing user profiles, transactions, and services, and includes Swagger UI for easy testing.
+This project provides a home test for java programmer Nutech-Integrasi.

 ## Tech Stack